Ipamorelin

 Research Summary

-Clinical studies show dose-dependent GH release with minimal side effects.
-Research demonstrates improved bone density in postmenopausal women and potential benefits for muscle mass and recovery.
-Has been studied for post-surgical recovery.
+Phase II trials for postoperative ileus showed good safety but failed to meet efficacy endpoints and were discontinued.
+Research demonstrates dose-dependent GH release with minimal side effects, improved bone density in postmenopausal women, and potential benefits for muscle mass and recovery.

 Dosing Information